Nick Cotton: Development and storylines

 Nick was not away from Walford for long.
 In 1991, he returned with a heroin addiction but Dot initially shunned him and ignored his pleas for help.
 It was only after discovering Charlie had died that Nick was her only family left and was determined to reform him.
 Discussing the storyline, Altman has said: "I found the heroin addiction quite exhausting actually, because I grew a really thick beard and my hair was always really filthy.
 When I was shooting those scenes I met with a guy who was an addict, and he told me things that you go through, like you can't relax when you're trying to come off it.
 You can't sleep so you drink loads of alcohol to try and kill the pain.
 The clock barely seems to move.
 For me as an actor, they really let me go as far as I could on that.
 We had letters as well from people saying how it's put them off heroin for life, so I guess we did a good job."
-As the plot unfolded, Dot tried to curtail Nick's addiction by locking him in his room and forcing him to go cold turkey with the help of Pete Beale.
-During this period, The Queen Victoria's landlord Eddie Royle was murdered.
+As the plot unfolded, Dot tried to curtail Nick's addiction by locking him in his room and forcing him to go cold turkey with the help of Pete.
+During this period, The Queen Victoria's landlord Eddie Royle (Michael Melia) was murdered.
 The murder was the key storyline of the show during the autumn of 1991.
-The episode in which Eddie was murdered was written by Tony McHale; it finished with a cliffhanger featuring Clyde Tavernier in the gardens standing over Eddie's body and holding a knife, which Nick witnessed from his bedroom window.
-Nick tells the police what he saw, leading to Clyde going on the run with the help of Michelle Fowler.
+The episode in which Eddie was murdered was written by Tony McHale; it finished with a cliffhanger featuring Clyde Tavernier (Steven Woodcock) in the gardens standing over Eddie's body and holding a knife, which Nick witnessed from his bedroom window.
+Nick tells the police what he saw, leading to Clyde going on the run with the help of Michelle Fowler (Susan Tully).

-Joe Wallace eventually came forward, saying he saw Nick out on the square on the night of Eddie's murder, having escaped his room and climbed down a drain pipe.
+Joe Wallace (Jason Rush) eventually came forward, saying he saw Nick out on the square on the night of Eddie's murder, having escaped his room and climbed down a drain pipe.
 Nick confesses to Dot that he was responsible but insists that it was an accident.
 Nick is subsequently arrested and charged with Eddie's murder and he stands trial in January 1993.
 A week's worth of episodes were devoted to the trial, and were all written by Tony Jordan.
 To present the story of Nick's trial, the programme-makers themselves had to review the evidence and watch the episodes leading up to the death of Eddie.
 In the end, although it was clear that Nick was responsible for stabbing Eddie, it was not clear that it was murder, and the jury returned a verdict of not guilty.
 Altman summarised: "Through having a really good defence and lying his head off once again, he got away with murder".